Three Devils Dance (EP)

 Sonically and lyrically, it deals with the usual suspects of darkness, destructiveness, metaphysical horror and all other things negative, but most certainly not from inferior position of someone directly affected or crushed by those forces.
 On the contrary, Qrixkuor leave an impression of impartial spectators who witness and give an account of life’s misery, watching its filth and decadence from their unsullied heights, subsequently resulting in a listener feeling empowered rather than miserable after the experience.

 Three Devils Dance is a profound, compelling, sinister musical statement, flawlessly devised and flawlessly executed, virtually without any apparent downside.
-In that sense, Qrixkuor don’t really belong in the same bracket with any of their peers and, regardless of how repellent and foul their music may seem on the surface, they are truly a breath of fresh air in an otherwise somewhat stale contemporary metal landscape.
+In that sense, Qrixkuor are truly a breath of fresh air in otherwise somewhat stale contemporary metal landscape, a band that doesn’t really belong in the same bracket with any of their peers.
+Very much looking forward to musical ventures they are yet to embark on.

 Copyright © 2020 by From The Bowels Of Perdition.
 All rights reserved.